drug-design/course/docs/chapters/molecular-similarity.md

 ### Distance Coefficients
 *[nce]: New Chemical Entity: a compound not previously described.

-Analogous to establishing the distance of objects in space, distance coefficients establish the distance between two descriptor representations of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/distance-coefficients-15f3a248'><i class='fa fa-play' aria-hidden='true'></i></button>Analogous to establishing the distance of objects in space, distance coefficients establish the distance between two descriptor representations of molecules.
 Distance coefficients range between 0 and infinite.
 One well-known distance coefficient is the Euclidean Distance, which treats the descriptor entries as dimensions in Euclidean space and is calculated as given below.
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer